 Pro Tip: I also carry around an extra mini LED Flashlight.
 It’s sometimes nice to have something you can point in different directions than where your head is looking.

 When you’re carrying that much weight, it can get hard on your knees and joints.
 Hiking sticks help even out the load and also can be useful to keep you balanced in difficult terrain.
-We use black diamond carbon fiber ones.
+We use these trekking poles.

 Pro Tip: Find hiking poles with quick release so that you can adjust the height on the go.

 You never know what’s going to happen while you’re camping and hiking, so be sure to bring along a first-aid kit.
-This is a great lightweight kit that’s good for 2 people up to 4 days.
+We like lightweight kits that are good for 2 people up to 4 days.

 Pro Tip: After buying a kit, just refill what you use rather than buying a new kit again.

 We usually throw together our must have toiletries in a ziploc bag.
 That includes our toothbrush, a mini tube of toothpaste, some toilet paper, and if there are showers available, soap and shampoo in our GoToobs.
-Also, don’t forget your sun block and bug repellent (we like the roll on kind)!
+Also, don’t forget your sun block and bug repellent (it’s convenient to have some bug wipes handy too)!

 Pro Tip: To save space, take out the cardboard portion of the toilet paper and flatten it.
 You can even just roll up a portion of the toilet paper if you don’t need the whole roll.

 Even though the weather may say it will be clear and sunny, it never hurts to be prepared.
-We really like our Patagonia Torrentshells (men & women’s), since they are light and pack away easily.
+We really like these jackets, since they are light and pack away easily.
 We use them when we travel as well since they don’t take up much space.

 Pro Tip: It’s not built to pack this way, but you can stuff the entire jacket into one of its pockets for easy storage.

 Mother nature can surprise you.
-To be sure you’re well prepared for emergencies, you should put together a small survival kit.
-There are a ton of different options for this, but we found this all-in-one paracord bracelet that includes 17 different tools built into it.
+To be sure you’re well prepared for emergencies, you should put together a small survival kit or pick up a premade one.

 Pro Tip: If you haven’t ever started a fire with a flint, practice a few times so it’s not your first time when you have to actually do it.
 It takes some getting used to!